python-trio/trio/docs/source/reference-hazmat.rst

            # need to block and then retry, which we do below
            pass
        except:
-           # some other error, finish the check point then let it propagate
+           # some other error, finish the checkpoint then let it propagate
            await yield_briefly_no_cancel()
            raise
        else:
-           # operation succeeded, finish the check point then return
+           # operation succeeded, finish the checkpoint then return
            await yield_briefly_no_cancel()
            return ret
        while True: